Cash flow has been a growing cause for concern within the sector for a number of years.

 - Cumbria Community Foundation

 The Cumbria COVID-19 Response Fund has been set up to assist groups and organisations that are supporting people affected by COVID-19.
 The fund will prioritise ‘charitable projects across the county that are supporting people affected by the virus, helping to keep them safe and supported in their homes and reducing pressure on the NHS’.
 There is no maximum or minimum award amount, but the foundation aims to offer smaller grants (circa £250) to community-based groups and larger grants (over £1,000) to organisations offering district or county level support.
+The application process is currently open.
+For further details on eligibility criteria please visit the Cumbria Community Foundation website.

 - Devon Community Foundation

 The Devon Coronavirus Response and Recovery Fund is supporting local charities and community organisations in two stages.
 Firstly, the fund will focus on organisations that are supporting vulnerable groups affected by Coronavirus.
 At a later date, grants will be available for other organisations whose operations have been affected by COVID-19.
+The application process is currently open.
+For further details on eligibility please visit the Devon Community Foundation website.

 - Dorset Community Foundation